iyxan23/swrs/README.md

 This might also look dumb to even make this library because sketchware is practically dead by now.
 But I had this dream of making something _rather interesting_ with sketchware, so I would say this project is for _learning-purposes_.
 I hope I'll be able to adapt this library to sketchware 2 when/if it got released, and probably create support to sketchware mod versions aswell.

 ## Development state
-This project is **Finished-ish**.
-You can use it, but its not going to be easy-to-use.
-The current plan is to create a layer of APIs ontop of the parser, so it would make modifying sketchware projects much easier.
+This project is **Partly finished** (and its not stabilised yet).
+The part that's finished is the parser (the easy part), if you just wanted to tweak around some low-level stuff, like listing activities and customviews, then the parser should be enough.
+If you wanted to do something high-level, like iterating through blocks, it unfortunately is WIP, you can check its progress on the `api` folder.

 Stuff:
  - [x] Encrypting & Decrypting a sketchware project